mccameyec/earthhacks/README.md

 ## Challenges we ran into
 Limited time to develop app -- compensated with pretty storyboarding.

+Big design choices (streaks, leaderboard, yadayadyadyadya)

 ## Accomplishments we're proud of
+Solid workflow from start to finish -- chose a challenge, had an idea and some working prototypes within ~1.5 hours which left a lot of time for adding other functionalities and making everything attractive & polished.

+Directing focus, plausability, timeline to success

 ## What we learned